bluepintail/bluepintail.github.io/_posts/2020-10-20-medalla-4-client-comparison.md

 ## Client Block/Slash Rates
 Finally, we'll look at how the clients compared in terms of the number of canonical blocks they produced.
 To try to make it a fair comparison, we'll count up the number of blocks produced by each client, and the number of validators from each client which were slashed.
 We'll then find the rate per million *validator-epochs*, where a validator-epoch is one validator in an *active* state for one epoch.
 We'll also look at the *reduced* versions of these statistics, which exclude unresponive (dormant/abandoned) validators.

-The stats are shown in the table below, and suggest that Prysm and Lighthouse had a significantly better rate of block production than Teku and Nimbus.
+The stats are shown in the table below, and show that Teku and Prysm had the best rates of block production, followed by Lighthouse.
+Nimbus had little over haff  that Prysm and Lighthouse had a significantly better rate of block production than Teku and Nimbus.
 Nimbus had the highest slash rate (that is, Nimbus clients had the greatest rate of *being* slashed), followed by Prysm.
 It seems likely that the relatively high Prysm slash-rate is a result a relatively large number of Prysm nodes being slashed during the roughtime incident.

-<details><summary><code>input 12 [click to view code]</code></summary>
+<details><summary><code>input 13</code></summary>

 ```python
 # count up blocks produced and slashing events, per client